-In the current waivers, participants' re-authorization for services and Individual Service Plans are due on their respective birth dates.
-The practice will continue with the implementation of the COMP.
-As participants' Individual Service Plans are developed on this schedule, participants' continuing need for the service they have been receiving as well as their need for new services made available through the COMP will be evaluated and addressed through their respective ISP process.
-All participants will have access to the COMP services and these will be considered based on each participant's needs.
-Special ISP meetings will be held for those participants whose needs may change prior to their annual ISP meeting date.
-Changes that are identified will be made to the participant's ISP at that time.
-In this circumstance, all COMP services will be considered and made available to the participant as the re-evaluation of his or her needs indicates.
+In the current waivers and, as will be true with the NOW Program, participants' re-authorization for services and Individual Service Plans are due on their respective birth dates.
+As participants' respective birth dates come up over the course of the NOW Program's first year of implementation, the processes described in this waiver application will be implemented for each individual participant.
+As participants' Individual Service Plans are developed on this schedule, participants' continuing need for the services they have been receiving as well as their need for new services made available through the NOW Program will be evaluated and addressed through their respective ISP process.
+If, due to a change in needs, individual members require an amendment in their ISP before the due date, a special ISP meeting is called and the indicated changes are made to the ISP at that time.
+In this circumstance, all NOW services will be considered and made available to the participant as the re-evaluation of his or her needs indicates.

-Through the first year transition process, all participants will have access to, COMP services based on their individual needs by the end of Waiver Year 1.
+Through the first year transition process, all participants will have access to, based on their individual needs, all NOW services and processes by the end of Waiver Year 1.
 The process of the phase-in of delivery of new services with the participant's birth date and development of his or her ISP described above will enable provider agencies to phase-in the delivery of new services for multiple participants over time, allowing providers to assure service quality in the early implementation period.
 Support Coordinators and other ISP development stakeholders will have time to consider each participant's needs in the context of new service options.
 Support Coordinators will inform waiver participants of their rights to a Fair Hearing, as specified in Appendix F-1.
 DHR will monitor the implementation of the phase-in plan for new-service delivery through monthly review of ISP development in the DHR web based system for case management.
 DCH will review DHR's operation of this phase-in plan in its quarterly meetings with DHR.